 Computed tomography (CT) is a type of imaging method that uses special X-ray equipment to create highly detailed pictures of the body.
-Older CT machines took series of pictures of individual slices of the body.
-Most modern machines take continuous pictures as they scan the body and this is referred to as helical or spiral CT.
-These newer machines are faster and can detect smaller abnormalities than the older machines.
+Most modern machines take continuous pictures as they scan the body.
+These newer machines are faster and can detect smaller abnormalities.

 Undergoing CT scanning is a painless procedure.
 During a CT scan, patients lie on a table that moves slowly through the center of a large X-ray machine.
 Sometimes contrast dye is used during a CT scan to highlight specific areas of the body.
 The dye may be given by mouth, injected into a vein, given by enema, or given in a combination of ways prior to the scan.

-In addition to chest screenings, CT can be used to evaluate patients for a variety of conditions or abnormalities from their head to their toes.
+In addition to chest screenings, CT scans can be used to evaluate patients for a variety of conditions or abnormalities head to toe.
 It can be used to diagnose circulatory system diseases, such as coronary artery disease, aneurysms, and blood clots; spinal cord conditions; kidney disease and kidney stones; abscesses; inflammatory diseases, such as ulcerative colitis; and traumatic injuries to the head, bones, and internal organs.
-It is also useful in screening, diagnosis, and staging of many types of cancer
+It is also useful in screening, diagnosis, and staging of many types of cancer.

 Pulmonary endoscopy, also called bronchoscopy, is a procedure that enables clinicians to view the airways of the lungs to diagnose various diseases.
 It can also be used to treat certain conditions.
-During the procedure a flexible scope is passed through the mouth or nose through the windpipe (i.e., trachea) and into the lungs.
+During the procedure a flexible scope is passed via the mouth or nose through the windpipe (trachea) and into the lungs.
 If the scope is placed through the nose, the upper airways are primarily visualized.
 If the scope is placed through the mouth, the deeper airways can be evaluated.

 Patients who undergo bronchoscopy are usually awake but sedated during the procedure.
 A numbing medication is used in the mouth and throat or the nose to help the scope move into the trachea.
 Sometimes the clinician will inject saline through the scope to wash the lungs and collect samples of cells, fluids, and other material in the airways.
 This is called a lavage.
 Biopsies may also be taken during bronchoscopy.

 Bronchoscopy can be used to evaluate or treat people for many lung conditions.
-Bronchoscopy can help clinicians diagnose lung cancer, coughing up blood, and foreign object in the airway, chronic cough, lung infections, inhaled toxins, and lung rejection after transplant.
-Some ways that bronchoscopy can help clinicians treat patients are removing mucus plugs, draining abscesses, and removing foreign objects.
+Bronchoscopy can help clinicians diagnose lung cancer, coughing up blood, foreign objects in the airway, chronic cough, lung infections, inhaled toxins, and lung rejection after transplant.
+Bronchoscopy can also help clinicians treat patients by removing mucus plugs, draining abscesses, or removing foreign objects.